-- (1) Economy will continue to improve slowly -- 2015 growth expected to be about 2.0% however, slowdown in China will have serious ripple effects on world economy - (2) Still not a healthy housing market 1st time buyers (32% today) are below trend (45%) and household formations are off 50% from trend. - (4) Political discourse will continue to slow a truly strong economic and housing recovery too much uncertainty re: Affordable Care Act/Obama care; immigration reform; direction of economy. - (5) Productivity is a problem for U.S. economy real GDP driven by population (number of workers) and real GDP/worker or productivity.
-During past 7 years, productivity has grown 1.7% annually whereas the average over previous 17 years it was 2.4%.
+- (1) Economy will continue to improve slowly -- 2016 growth expected to be about 2.0% and slowdown in China will have serious ripple effects on world economy - (2) Still not a healthy housing market 1st time buyers (34% today) are below trend (45%) and household formations are off 50% from trend. - (4) Political discourse will continue to slow a truly strong economic and housing recovery too much uncertainty re: Affordable Care Act/Obama care; immigration reform; direction of economy. - (5) Productivity is a problem for U.S. economy real GDP driven by population (number of workers) and real GDP/worker or productivity.
+During past 7 years, productivity has grown 1.7% annually whereas the average over previous 17 years was 2.4%.
 The recent drop is probably due to in large part to lack of investment by private sector.
-That won't change much until they get more confident about the future of the country.
-Political discord is a real drag on the economy whether you want to believe it or not it creates uncertainty, and clouds decision making.
-Plus, these are difficult times geopolitically.
-Uncertainty means less investment and slower GDP growth - (6) World economy is slowing China, particularly, but Europe also face problems as well as the commodity focused economies like Australia and Canada.
-Demographics are a major reason as world fertility rates continue to fall in most of the developed world.
-Immigration reform needed, but this will be difficult with terrorism concerns. - (7) The fed raised interest rates this month but most analysts expect any increases to be gradual.
-Minor impact on housing, but, then, housing doesn't need more headwinds.
+That won't change much until they get more confident about the future are of the country.
+Political discord is a real drag on the economy whether you want to believe it or not - it creates uncertainty, and clouds decision making.
+Plus, these

+- difficult times geopolitically.
+Uncertainty means less investment and slower GDP growth - (6) World economy is slowing China, particularly, but Europe also experiencing problems as well as the commodity focused economies like Australia and Canada.
+Demographics are a major reason as world fertility rates continue to fall in most of the developed world. - Immigration reform needed, but this will be difficult with terrorism concerns. - (7) The fed raised interest rates but most analysts expect any increases to be gradual.
+Minor impact on housing, but, then, housing doesn't need more headwighted the laterator of the state of the state of the laterator of the state of th